ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/no-construct-stack-suffix.md

   constructor(scope: Construct, id: string) {
     super(scope, id);

-    // ❌ Shouldn't use the suffix "Construct" const bucket = new Bucket(this, "BucketConstruct");
+    // ❌ Should not use the "Construct" suffix const bucket = new Bucket(this, "BucketConstruct");
   }
 }